AMICUS CLINIC

 • It cannot guarantee specific bra cup sizes - sizing varies wildly between brands.
 We discuss volume in cc's and visual appearance rather than cup sizes.

-Understanding your implant options helps you make informed decisions during your consultation at our Trivandrum clinic.
+Understanding your implant options helps you make informed decisions during your consultation.

 Implant fill material: